DaniXmir/GlassVr/README.md

 # GlassVr
-glassvr is an openvr driver that let you emulate a headset, controllers and trackers with various tracking modes

-i originally made this driver to create a super light headset using my XR glasses with a base station tracker for SteamVR but since i added a lot more features
+glassvr is an openvr driver that let you use XR/AR glasses with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it, i originally made this driver to create a super light headset using my XR glasses with a base station tracker for SteamVR but since i added a lot more features

 these include: